linux-application-whitelisting/fapolicyd/README.md

 Another statistic worth looking at is the hits to evictions ratio.
 When a request has nowhere to put information, it has to evict something to make room.
-This is done by a LRU cache which naturally determines what's not getting used and makes it's available for re-use.
+This is done by a LRU cache which naturally determines what's not getting used and makes it's memory available for re-use.

 In the above statistics, the subject hit ratio was 95%.
 The object cache was not quite as lucky.
 For it, we get a hit ration of 79%.
 This is still good,